Demographics of Istanbul: Religious groups

 Istanbul has been a cosmopolitan city throughout much of its history, but it has become more homogenized since the end of the Ottoman Empire.
 The vast majority of people across Turkey, and in Istanbul, are Muslim, and more specifically members of the Sunni branch of Islam.
 Most Sunni Turks follow the Hanafi school of Islamic thought, while Sunni Kurds tend to follow the Shafi'i school.
 The largest non-Sunni Muslim group, accounting 10-20% of Turkey's population, are the Alevis; a third of all Alevis in the country live in Istanbul.
 Mystic movements, like Sufism, were officially banned after the establishment of the Turkish Republic, but they still boast numerous followers.
 Istanbul is a migrant city.
 Since the 1950s, Istanbul's population has increased from 1 million to about 10 million residents.
 Almost 200,000 new immigrants, many of them from Turkey's own villages, continue to arrive each year.
-As a result, the city constant change, constantly reshaped to achieve the needs of these new population.
+As a result, the city is constantly changing and being reshaped to meet the needs of these new arrivals.

 The Patriarch of Constantinople has been designated Ecumenical Patriarch since the sixth century, and has come to be regarded as the leader of the world's 300 million Orthodox Christians.
 Since 1601, the Patriarchate has been based in Istanbul's Church of St. George.
 Into the 19th century, the Christians of Istanbul tended to be either Greek Orthodox, members of the Armenian Apostolic Church or Catholic Levantines.
+Today, most of Turkey's remaining Greek, Armenian and Assyrian minorities live in or near Istanbul.

 Eldem Edhem, in his entry on "Istanbul" in the Encyclopedia of the Ottoman Empire, wrote that about 50% of the residents of the city were Muslim at the turn of the 20th century.

 Ethnic groups

-In the late Ottoman period non-Muslim ethnic minorities in the empire used French as a lingua franca and therefore used French-language newspapers and other media.
-In addition French businesspeople and vocational workers used French-language media to get in touch with clients in the empire.
-French-language journalism was initially centred in Smyrna (now Izmir) but by the 1860s it began shifting towards Constantinople.
-Many newspapers in non-Muslim minority and foreign languages were produced in Galata, with production in daylight hours and distribution at nighttime; Ottoman authorities did not allow production of the Galata-based newspapers at night.